Helpful Tips & Advice to Get Rid of Chiggers

 Chiggers actually aren’t particularly good at biting, so they tend to bite thin skin.
 They gravitate towards soft, light, and moist areas of the body.

-Contrary to some beliefs, chiggers don’t burrow into your skin.
+Contrary to some beliefs, chiggers don’t burrow into your skin like ticks.
 They pierce skin cells with their mouths, and their saliva makes the skin cell wall liquefy.
 The chigger ingests this fluid and then drops off you.

 Chiggers like to get into areas of your skin where your clothing fits tight — the tops of your socks, at the waistband (especially if you’re wearing a tight belt), in the armpits, and in the groin area.